 Hotel: Gleddoch House Hotel

-Following our visit here we will transfer to the newly restored Mackintosh at the Willow Tearooms in Sauchiehall Street.
+Following our visit here we will transfer to the Mackintosh at the Willow Tearooms in Sauchiehall Street, which underwent an extensive restoration in order to bring it back to its former glory, using painstakingly crafted furniture and fittings which are exact replicas of the originals.
 The famous Tea Rooms first opened in 1903 and are of huge importance to Glasgow’s architectural and cultural heritage and are the only surviving Tea Rooms designed by Charles Rennie Mackintosh for local entrepreneur and patron Miss Kate Cranston.
-For the last four years it has been undergoing an extensive restoration in order to bring it back to its former glory, using painstakingly crafted furniture and fittings which are exact replicas of the originals.
 Afternoon tea is included here – a traditional selection of sandwiches, scones, shortbread and cake, accompanied by your choice of loose leaf tea or freshly ground coffee.

 Following this we will return to our original departure points.